dotnet/AspNetCore.Docs/aspnetcore/mobile/native-mobile-backend.md

 ### Deleting Items

 Deleting records is accomplished by making `DELETE` requests to the service, and passing the ID of the item to be deleted.
-As with updates, requests for items that don't exist recieve `NotFound` responses.
+As with updates, requests for items that don't exist receive `NotFound` responses.
 Otherwise, a successful request returns a `NoContent` (204) response.

 :::code language="csharp" source="~/../xamarin-forms-samples/WebServices/TodoREST/TodoAPI/TodoAPI/Controllers/TodoItemsController.cs" id="snippetDelete":::